Add this Critter rss news feed to your rss reader.

 "Oh, there's a beaver problem here," said Michael Mead.

-Mead owns Critter Control, a private business that removes pesky wildlife.
+Mead operates Critter Control, a private business that removes pesky wildlife.
 He estimates there could be anywhere from four to eight beavers in the area.

 "Until all the trees are gone the beavers are probably going to continue to stay here," Mead said.